Jim-JMCD/TestFilesCreate/README.md

 * The number of files to be created exceeds 100 million
 * If the 'shuf' command is not available
 * if the -c option not avaiable for the 'head' command.
-* For x64 Linux.
-Do do list: AArch64/ARM64 version.

 If the 'seq' command is not avaiable.
 The character pool will not be displayed in the inital summary.
 The seq command is not required for file creation.